Ajay-Sapkal/Placement-Prep/Notes/JAVA_notes.md

 - `putAll(Map)` - Add all entries from another map
 - `replace(key, value)` - Replace value for existing key
 - `getOrDefault(key, defaultValue)` - Get value or return default if key not found
+- `computeIfAbsent(key, mappingFunction)`
+    - If not present, it computes the value using the given function, inserts it, and returns it.
+    - If present, it simply returns the existing value without computing or inserting anything.
+    - Example: `map.computeIfAbsent("key", k -> new ArrayList<>()).add(value)`.

 ### HashMap Internal Working (Important for Interviews)